Proactive Real Estate Tax Planning & Advisory in Utah

 • Strategic planning meetings throughout the year

-• Clear explanations of depreciation, STR rules, and passive activity laws
+• Clear explanations of depreciation, rental activity classification, and passive activity laws

 • Coordination between real estate, business, and personal income